jcwx/docker-nessus/README.md

 I have only tested this Nessus container on a CoreOS host.
 The systemd services for running the backups should run on any systemd based host.
 If you're using a host that is using SysV/BSD init script system then you will have to create scripts by adapting the systemd service files and schedule them with cron.

+##### NOTE: I wrote a nessus.service file that I had not included in the instructions here nor provided the file itself.
+I added it and will provide a bit of insight into using it to maintain the Nessus service.
+The service created will allow you to start and stop the container as well as starting the container on boot of the host system -- as long as the host system uses systemd, that is.

 Steps
 -----